 1. No Mobile App

-Although the Kaplan GMAT Prep does offer students the opportunity to access their Qbank on the mobile device, much of the other features are not very compatible with anything other than a desktop.
+Although Kaplan GMAT Prep does offer students the opportunity to access their Qbank on the mobile device, many of the other features are not very compatible with anything other than a desktop.
 While it makes sense that features such as the computer adaptive practice tests would lose some of their effectiveness in a mobile setting, it would be nice if Kaplan allowed students a fully-loaded mobile app like Magoosh, and other GMAT competitors do.

 2. Expensive Options

 Although it is great that Kaplan offers tutoring and live instruction plans with so much flexibility and accessibility, they still run on the more expensive side.
 Only the Self-Paced and Self-Guided options offer plans for under $1,000, and the cheapest Live Instruction begins at $1,249.
-And with the 15-hour Live Tutoring plan beginning at almost $3,000, the steepness of the price might be ward off students who would otherwise truly benefit from this type of exam preparation.
+And with the 15-hour Live Tutoring plan beginning at almost $3,000, the steepness of the price might ward off students who would otherwise truly benefit from this type of exam preparation.

 Kaplan GMAT Prep provides students with a number of different course options, ranging from concentrated, lower content self-guided plans all the way to private tutoring.
 Included in these packages are a number of exclusive features that contribute differently to the success of your studying.